Co-Curricular Club Expo

 Uniform: School uniform

-Auditions are on Friday February 3rd before school and lunchtime, and Tuesday February 7th before school, in P1.
+Auditions are on Friday February 2nd before school and lunchtime, and Wednesday February 7th before school, in P1 (downstairs in the music department).
+You may audition in pairs.

 Teacher in charge: Mrs Charlton